Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Currently available for computer-based IELTS in select countries

-- Check with your local test center for availability
+- Check with local test center for availability

 - Not available for IELTS for UKVI or Online IELTS (as of early 2026)